Mazda 787B: 1991

 For the 1991 season, Mazda expanded their efforts with the 787.
 Two cars were assigned to the JSPC series, while a third car ran the full Sportscar World Championship season for the first time, with drivers David Kennedy, Maurizio Sandro Sala, and Pierre Dieudonné assigned to the team.
 The French Oreca team were put in charge of the world championship campaign.
 Oreca and team consultant Jacky Ickx were able to persuade FISA that the 787s should be allowed to run with less weight than their competitors, leading to FISA allowing the team to run the cars at 830 kg rather than the standard 1000 kg required for the C2 class.

-Unlike the JSPC series, FISA had begun to integrate regulations for a new engine formula in the world championship, which required all teams to use 3,500 cc engines by 1992.
+Unlike the JSPC series, FISA had begun to integrate regulations for a new engine formula in the world championship, which required all teams to use 3,500 cc engines for 1991.
 Cars that met these regulations in 1991 became the top C1 class, while cars with other engines, including the 787, were reclassified as C2.
 The C2 class cars also retained the fuel consumption formula that group C had been founded on, while C1 cars no longer required it.
 This meant that Mazda now had to fight for class wins within their new class.
 In the JSPC, however, Mazda's 787s remained in the GTP class, as the sole competitors in the category.

 The year started in Japan, with Mazdaspeed entering two older 787s while the new 787Bs were being finalised.
 Both cars suffered problems and were uncompetitive.
 Attention then turned to the Suzuka Circuit, where the début race of the world championship season was being run.
 The first new 787B chassis arrived alongside an older 787.
 The newer car, with Sandro Sala and Kennedy, out-qualified the older chassis driven by the all Japanese squad by only an eighth of a second, but the 787B was able to outlast several other competitors and finish in sixth overall, fourth in the C2 class, and earning Mazda points in the championship.